 All about progressive lenses:

-- Progressive lens is the upgraded version of bifocal and trifocal lenses.
+- A progressive lens is the upgraded version of bifocal and trifocal lenses.
 It helps to see across all distances clearly without any hurdle

 - Since it also allows to correct intermediate vision, it’s best for computer viewing